Bonjour, je m’appelle Mademoiselle Bridges!

-In Year 5 and 6, lessons are planned through the Primary Outreach Programme.
+In Year 5 and 6, lessons are planned and delivered by a specialist French teacher from Saint Margaret Ward, through the Primary Outreach Programme.
 Children start their lesson by recapping and revisiting previous knowledge.
 They are then introduced to new vocabulary and grammar, which they then apply to a classroom activity.
 Lesson activities include songs, games and role play.
 Children progress to writing several sentences and passages, based upon an engaging context, such as designing and then describing their own Christmas bauble.
 Children also learn about French culture, including the traditions of ‘La Chandeleur’ and ‘Mardi Gras’.

 We strive to lay the foundations for future language learning.
 Children will understand the relevance of what they are learning in languages and how this relates to everyday life, travel and how this can enhance future career prospects.

 The impact of our French curriculum is measured through: